Knowing how to find construction jobs to bid on is key. In fact, it may represent a large chunk of your revenue as a small construction company.

 The construction bidding process relies heavily on having good data points.
 Otherwise, you won’t be able to conduct a very accurate estimate of your costs, which can have a serious impact on your profitability.

 As such, you’d be wise to choose a construction bidding website that contains pertinent information related to the type of projects you take on.

 When bidding on construction projects, it’s good to visit the site and attend pre-bid meetings if possible.
 This can help you get a better understanding of the project than you would by simply relying on online data.

 Construction bidding websites are certainly an increasingly popular means of obtaining clients.
 However, many companies also receive a substantial portion of projects in the form of requests for proposals from past clients.

 It’s important that you build relationships with every new client you take on to benefit from this stream as well.

-For more tips on construction-related topics, including resource management and estimating, visit the Bridgit blog.
+For more tips on construction-related topics, including resource management and estimating, visit our blog.